caltechlibrary/dibs/README.md

 DIBS is written in [Python 3](https://www.python.org) and makes use of additional, third-party software to run.
 The [installation instructions](#installation) below describe how to install the additional software packages it needs.

-Separately, DIBS also assumes that the web server takes care of user authentication in such a way that DIBS is behind the authentication layer and does not need to do anything beyond distinguishing between regular users and those who have staff priviledges.
+Separately, DIBS also assumes that the web server takes care of user authentication in such a way that DIBS is behind the authentication layer and does not need to do anything beyond distinguishing between regular users and those who have staff privileges.
 (The latter are allowed to manage the content served by DIBS; the former can only view it.)
-In Caltech's case, we use the [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) single-signon system for the authentication layer, but it is possible to use other schemes.
-The installation and configuration of a single-signon system depends on the specifics of a given institution, and are not described here.
+In Caltech's case, we use the [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth_Single_Sign-on_architecture) single sign-on system for the authentication layer, but it is possible to use other schemes.
+The installation and configuration of a single sign-on system depends on the specifics of a given institution, and are not described here.

 ## Installation